 Other academic interests of mine include research ethics with Indigenous communities, and interdisciplinary work–I have collaborated with scholars in fields such as rhetoric, linguistics, and history.

-While I do not require that my graduate students work on the exact same topics as myself (my PhD advisor and I had different research interests, after all), there should be at least some broad topical overlap, such as interests in qualitative Indigenous research methods, Indigenous geographies, or Indigenous environmental issues.
+While I do not require that my graduate students work on the exact same topics as myself (my Ph.D. advisor and I had different research interests, after all), there should be at least some broad topical overlaps, such as interests in qualitative Indigenous research methods, Indigenous geographies, or Indigenous environmental issues.

-Please also bear in mind that I can only take on an extremely limited number of graduate students each year, in order to provide my current students with high quality advising and mentorship.
+Please also bear in mind that I can only take on an extremely limited number of graduate students each year, in order to provide my current students with a high level of advising, funding, and mentorship.